Our Code

 Kronofoto is an open source digital archive platform application for chronologically displaying digital objects in an engaging interactive timeline or grid; users can also explore the same images by interactive map, emphasizing place over time.

-The Kronofoto platform can support any digital object collection, including photographs, video and audio files, maps, documents, and 3D artifacts.
+We built the software to power the collaborative Fortepan US photo history platform designed to organize and display family snapshots and local historical photos.
+Kronofoto can support any digital object collection, including photographs, video and audio files, maps, documents, and 3D artifacts.

 And then there’s the network.